 Board of Advisors, The Harlan Institute

-Respondents will argue that the Second Amendment does not prohibit states from denying a law-abiding person a license to carry a handgun outside the home.
+Respondents will argue that the Fourteenth Amendment does not prohibit states universities from using race conscious affirmative action.

 Phase 1 - Research and Write Your Brief

 Coaches can register their teams at the Institute for Competition Sciences.
 After registering, teachers should contact the Harlan Institute and Ashbrook at info@HarlanInstitute.org.
 We will assign teams to argue on behalf of the Petitioners or the Respondents.

 - Table of Cited Authorities: List all of the original sources, and other documents you cite in your brief.

 - Summary of Argument: State your position succinctly in 250 words or less.